nikolaikk/cov19/README.md

 This is a ML project for classification of CT images of lungs.
-The repository is a web-based application which can be run python and preinstalled libraries such as flask and pytorch.
+The repository is a web-based application which can be run using python and preinstalled libraries such as flask and pytorch.

 Instructions:
 1. Install all required python dependencies using <code> pip install -r requirements.txt </code>